 “Third Party Content” means Content made available to you by any third party for or in conjunction with the Services.

 “User” refers to all Admins and Sub-Users, and all other parties that access or use the Site or Services under or through Customer’s Master Account.

 “Your Content” means Content you or another User (i) install or run on the Services; (ii) cause to interface with the Services, and/or (c) input, add, edit or upload to the Services under your Account or otherwise transfer, process, use or store in connection with your Account.

 Service Level Agreement (SLA)

-C. Excluded Downtime.
-As used in this SLA, “Excluded Downtime” refers to Service downtime or performance issues: (i) that result from maintenance or updates of the Services, Service Capabilities, or any of our networks or servicers used to provide the Services, but limited to no more than 1 hour of such maintenance in a calendar month; (ii) that result from any maintenance or updates which you request and/or preapprove; (iii) that result from a suspension or termination of Services, in accordance with the terms of the Agreement; (iv) caused by an Uncontrollable Event; (v) that result from any actions or inaction of you or any third party; and/or (vi) that result from Your Content, third party equipment, or any of your equipment, or other technology (other than third party equipment within our direct control).
+As used in this SLA, “Excluded Downtime” refers to Service downtime or performance issues: (i) that result from maintenance or updates of the Services, Service Capabilities, or any of our networks or services used to provide the Services, but limited to no more than 1 hour of such maintenance in a calendar month; (ii) that result from any maintenance or updates which you request and/or preapprove; (iii) that result from a suspension or termination of Services, in accordance with the terms of the Agreement; (iv) caused by an Uncontrollable Event; (v) that result from any actions or inaction of you or any third party; and/or (vi) that result from Your Content, third-party equipment, or any of your equipment, or other technology (other than third-party equipment within our direct control).

 For Monthly Uptime Percentage: Service Credit Percentage: